Not-Jayden/eslint-plugin-svelte-runes/README.md

 ## 🤝 Contributions

-Contributions to `eslint-plugin-svelte-boundaries` are always welcome!
+Contributions to `eslint-plugin-svelte-runes` are always welcome!

 ## 📄 License

-`eslint-plugin-svelte-boundaries` is licensed under the [MIT License](./LICENSE).
+`eslint-plugin-svelte-runes` is licensed under the [MIT License](./LICENSE).